carloforconi/carloforconi./README.md

 # About me
-PhD nuclear physics student at GSI Helmholtzzentrum für Schwerionenforschung.
-Graduated in Nuclear Engineering at Politecnico di Milano.
+I'm Carlo Forconi, a PhD nuclear physics student at GSI Helmholtzzentrum für Schwerionenforschung.
 ## Research Project
-research of the nuclear double gamma decay in excited nuclei.
-Half-life and mass measurement through the ESR storage ring.
+My PhD research project focuses on investigating the nuclear double-gamma decay in excited nuclei, as well as measuring their half-lives and masses at the ESR storage ring.